pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-06-running-elixir.md

 Time to add mix into the ... erm ... mix (couldn't avoid it)

 For persons who worked with Ruby on Rails, imagine a tool that mixes rails and rake.
-Mixing both, you get mix (today I'm on a roll).
+Mixing both, you get `mix` (today I'm on a roll).

-Mix is a tool that allows you to run commands, like generators, or tasks you or some module provides.
+`mix` is a tool that allows you to run commands, like generators, or tasks you or some module provides.

 Let's create a new project, or as we call them in Elixirland, **application**, and for that, we use mix.